mascaldotfr/CoRT/warstatus/README.md

     ],
     "relics": [ // The current relic status
         "Alsius": {
-            "Imperia": null if in transit, else URL of the relic image, [...The 2 other relics...]
+            "Imperia": null if in transit, else filename of the relic image, [...The 2 other relics...]
         },
         [...The 2 other realms...]